-On September 21, the Ministry of Health in cooperation with the Ministry of Interior launched an online registration form for travellers arriving in the country after spending more than 12 hours in the past 14 days in a country that is not on the list of green zone countries.
-This obligation applies also to green-zone countries on the list marked with asterisk.
+On September 21, the Ministry of Health in cooperation with the Ministry of Interior launched an online registration form for travellers arriving in the country after spending more than 12 hours in the past 14 days in a country that is not on the list of low-risk countries.

 Find more details below.

 TRAVELING TO OTHER COUNTRIES - conditions have been regularly updated by the Ministry of Foreign Affairs.

 Czech borders remain open.
 Border controls were not introduced.

 As of September 1, 2020, Hungary closed borders for foreigners until February 1, 2021.
 Citizens of the Czech Republic, Slovakia and Poland who have booked at least a one-day stay in Hungary before October 6 with a date not exceeding October 31, and proved this together with a negative PCR test in English or Hungarian not older than 5 days, were allowed to enter the country.
 Then state of emergency was declared in Hungary on November 1.
 More details.